 This – I am afraid to say – is where the ‘prejudice’ bit comes in (‘big time’, as the Americans would put it).
 All the prejudices that mainstream society long held against the ‘queer’ community in general still seem to be alive and kicking where gay sportsmen are concerned.

 One commonly held view is that gay men are ‘weaklings’ lacking in the physical, emotional, mental and psychological strength needed to compete effectively at the highest levels of professional sport.
-Hence a gay player would have good reason for not ‘coming out’ to his teammates, lest they consider him ‘not up to it’ or deficient in terms of ‘true grit’ and ‘the right stuff’.
+Hence a gay player would have good reason for not ‘coming out’ to his team-mates, lest they consider him ‘not up to it’ or deficient in terms of ‘true grit’ and ‘the right stuff’.

 A similar reticence no doubt prevails in the case of sports involving close bodily contact – rugby and wrestling being obvious examples.
 In rugby scrums and rugby tackles it is not unknown for one player to grab another player’s testicles to inflict excruciating, crippling pain – thereby temporarily disabling his opponent.
 A rugby player known to be gay might be suspected of having a rather different motivation for such an act.